MinecraftModDevelopmentMods/EndMetals/README.md

 Check us on Github: https://github.com/jriwanek/End-Metals

 #### ( Discord ):
 We have a Discord server!
-You can join with the following invite link: <Link goes here>
+You can join with the following invite link: https://discord.gg/0zDmvoH5AXIG1hgU

 #### ( Modpacks ):
 Feel free to use it as long as you give credits and a link to this page.